-The good people at Gunner kindly sent us this G1 Medium dog travel crate for me to travel around in and review.
-High 5 to you guys!
-They are proud, and rightly so, that this travel crate is Crash Test Certified by the Center for Pet Safety and has a 5-star crash test rating.
+Their dog travel crates are Crash Test Certified by the Center for Pet Safety and have 5-star crash test ratings.
 This means, officially, that the Gunner Kennels G1 crate is one of, if not THE safest travel crate for containing a dog in a vehicle.
-It even comes with a lifetime guarantee!
-The guarantee gives added confidence that this travel crate means business when it comes to being solid and keeping me safe in the car.
+It even comes with a lifetime guarantee, which gives added confidence that this travel crate means business when it comes to being solid and able to resist significant impact, if we were involved in a car accident.

 Here’s a video of some of these tests: